STAR MAP * EGYPT * SPAETH

 The Egyptians' hieroglyph for Re or Ra, 'the sun', (here, together with a glyph meaning 'son of Ra') - and in China the sign for Re or Ri, 'the sun', (and a later, square version more easy to write).

 Similarly, both the ancient Egyptians and the Chinese have a glyph or symbolic sign showing a scorpion.
-According to the ancient traditions of astrological significances, for instance with the Greeks and the Romans, the celestial sign of Scorpio (originally the constellation named Scorpio) may symbolize or refer to "huge quantities or numbers"; and when a picture of a scorpion is used as a hieroglyph in an Egyptian text - or as a writing sign in the Chinese writing still used - this also means the same thing in these written languages, i.e. "huge numbers".
+According to the ancient traditions of astrological significances, for instance in use among the Greeks and the Romans, the celestial sign of Scorpio (originally the constellation named Scorpio) may symbolize or refer to "huge quantities or numbers"; and when a picture of a scorpion is used as a hieroglyph in an Egyptian text - or as a writing sign in the Chinese writing still used - this also means the same thing in both of these written languages, i.e. "huge numbers".
+In the same symbol concept at all the places the by nature toxic Scorpion signified also something concerning death, and America's Mayas called this particular constellation "the sign of the god of death".

-Also the stars known by us as the Gemini have the same Greek and Babylonian name or meaning, as well as with the ancient inhabitants of the southern Pacific Ocean.
+Also the stars known by us as the Gemini have the same Greek and Babylonian name or meaning, which is also the case among the ancient inhabitants of the southern Pacific Ocean.

 Heritage from earlier civilizations?
 Archetypes?
-For all these examples too it goes that when seafarers all over the world at all times have navigated by means of the stars, the spread of some of the mutual ideas might also have happened this way; although not necessarily the only way.
+For all these examples too it goes that the concepts and designations they had in common are hardly each time just a coincidence, but could indicate a form of transport of traditions, for example, via the ancient seafarers, who, all over the world at all times navigated by means of the stars.
+Thus, the spreading of some of the mutual ideas could also have been done in this way; although not necessarily as the only way.

 In this connection it is interesting that the ancient Egyptians did not call the constellation in question Great Bear, but Meshkitu, i.e. the 'shank of an ox'.
 In ancient myths, and also in the Bible, a shank, thigh, or loin refer conceptually to the delivery process or re-birth and were also well known euphemisms for the reproductive organs.